-The expenses for research and development totalled TEUR 4,970 (previous year: TEUR 4,490) in the fiscal year.
+The expenses for research and development came to TEUR 5,459 (previous year: TEUR 5,560) in the fiscal year.

 The short-term liabilities are allocated as follows:

-The deferred income items involve previously recognised invoiced amounts for subscription services for the respective next year and deferred projetc revenues.
+The deferred income items involve previously recognised invoiced amounts for subscription services for the respective next year.

 Income tax liabilities and provisions developed as follows:

-The provisions for personnel expenses related primarily to outstanding bonus and commission payments as well as holiday entitlements and holiday pay.
+The provisions for personnel expenses related primarily to holiday entitlements.

 Deferred income and other liabilities are short-term and are allocated as follows:

-InVision AG has raised a bank loan in the amount of TEUR 4,000 in order to finance a commercial property for own use.
-The loan is secured by a mortgage.
+The bank loan in the amount of TEUR 4,000 that was raised in fiscal year 2014 to finance a commercial property for own use was reduced by scheduled repayments to TEUR 2,250 as of 31 December 2016.
+It is secured by mortgages.

 The registered share capital of InVision AG is reported as the subscribed capital.
 The subscribed capital is divided into 2,235,000 no-par value shares (Stückaktie), each such share representing a notional amount of EUR 1.00 of the Company’s registered share capital.
 At the end of the reporting period, the Company holds no treasury shares.

-The equity difference from currency conversion is a result of converting on the basis of the modified closing date method , on the other hand.
+The equity difference from currency conversion is a result of converting on the basis of the modified closing date method for the conversion of other assets and liabilities, on the other hand.